pantelis/CarND-Capstone-Project/README.md

 5. In PyCharm define a Run Configuration as shown in
 ![pycharm-run](/imgs/pycharm_run_config.png "PyCharm Run Config") and
-6. Copy from your Host Pycharm installation directory the pycharm-debug.egg (for MACOS High Sierra this is already done) into the /ros/macos directory of this repo)
+6. Copy from your Host Pycharm installation directory the pycharm-debug.egg (for MACOS High Sierra this is already done) into a dir under the root directory of this repo).

 #### Installation Instructions by Udacity